andravin/spio/README.md

 ## Additional Requirements for torch.compile

+**Update**: New versions of PyTorch will include [fix](https://github.com/pytorch/pytorch/pull/170732)[(es)](https://github.com/triton-lang/triton/pull/8668) for the [issue](https://github.com/pytorch/pytorch/issues/116696)[(s)](https://github.com/triton-lang/triton/issues/8667) described below.
+Starting with PyTorch 2.10 (expected 21 January 2026), PyTorch runtime Docker images will include a C compiler, and Triton Language will link against libcuda.so.1, so torch.compile will work out of the box.

+---

 The Spio runtime does not need a host C/C++ compiler or the CUDA developer toolkit.
 You can use Spio operations with PyTorch on a production system that does not have these.

 However, torch.compile (Inductor/Triton) does.
 Without a C compiler installed, torch.compile will produce the error